Whipple10m/.github/profile/README.md

 ### Python Whipple data reader

-We have developped a pure Python reader of the Whipple data from the GRANITE epoch from 1994 to 2011, which was stored in `FZ` format based on the CERN `ZEBRA` system.
+We have developed a pure Python reader of the Whipple data from the GRANITE epoch from 1994 to 2011, which was stored in `FZ` format based on the CERN `ZEBRA` system.
 See the [pyfzreader repository](https://github.com/Whipple10m/pyfzreader).

 ### Online and offline software components